By Blua | Digital health by Bupa

 “It’s super important that people on these medications also address their nutrition and activity level,” says Dr Tan.
 “That means learning how to eat a healthy, well-balanced diet and starting some regular exercise habits that will support success after you stop taking the medication.”

+As GLP-1s can reduce appetite and cause gastrointestinal symptoms, you might also benefit from learning which foods to prioritise to optimise your diet.
 Ask your GP about what you can do to help get the best out of your weight loss medication.

 Remember, everyone’s results will be different, and things like what you eat and how active you are make a big difference in the long run.